dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

    ![Deployment Editor Refresh Records](/files/deployment-editor-refresh-records.png)

-Alternatively, you can visit the [Zones](/articles/managing-integrated-zones#refreshing-and-importing-integrated-zones) page to refresh the state of all integrated zones in your DNSimple account.
+Alternatively, you can visit the [Domain Names](/articles/managing-integrated-zones#refreshing-and-importing-integrated-zones) page to refresh the state of all integrated zones in your DNSimple account.

 ## Syncing zone records between DNS providers {#record-syncing}